vfaraji89/manifest26-00.01/README.md

-# Manifest 2026-00.01 🌟
+# Manifest 2026-00.01

-> *"From having nothing but hunger to learn, to having everything I need to build."*
+> *"From having nothing but hunger to learn."*

 ## What is this?